bezhermoso/jump-to-project-root/README.md

-# jump-to-git-root
+# 🐇 jump-to-project-root

 Simple ZSH utility to jump back to the nearest project root.

-A project root is defined as a directory that contain one or many files that are "markers" of a project root.
+A project root is defined as a directory that contain one or many "markers" of a project root.
 This is the default list of glob patterns used to identify markers:

 ```
 .git